lindsayrr8/lindsayrr8.github.io/_posts/2024-11-16-my-new-blog-post.md

 `geom_line()` tells `ggplot()` to plot the data as a line graph, and `geom_point() +` tells `ggplot()` to add points to the line graph. `labs()` is just setting the labels for what we've plotted, as described above.
 We're also using `theme()` to customize how the plot appears.
 In this case, we're rotating the axis labels by 45 degrees so they don't overlap and adjusting their horizontal alignment to the right with `hjust = 1`.

+`scale_x_discrete(labels=...)` is also customizing the labels on the 'x' axis.
+The `rep(c(2012, 2013), each=12)` part repeats each year 12 times for both 2012 and 2013, ensuring there's a pair for every month. `interaction(...)` combines each year with the corresponding month to form the correct labels. *(Remember, you've really got to spell every single detail out in order for a computer to follow instructions!)*